lamhq/tech-notes/pages/devops/aws/2-compute/1-ec2/1-overview.md

 AWS has different types of EC2 Instances that you can spun up and deploy into AWS environment.
 Each instance type is grouped under an **instance family** and are optimized for certain types of tasks.

 Instance types offer varying combinations of CPU, memory, storage, and networking capacity.
 They give you the flexibility to choose the appropriate mix of resources for your applications.

+Instance types consist of a prefix identifying the type of workloads they're optimized for, followed by a size.

+For example, the instance type `c5.large` can be broken down into the following elements.

+- `c5` determines the instance family and generation number.
+Here, the instance belongs to the fifth generation of instances in an instance family that's optimized for generic computation.
+- `large`, which determines the amount of instance capacity.

 ## Instance Families